eprintsug/SRU_AlmaMarc_Import/README.md

 ```

-Sometimes MARC subfields of a given MARC field may have related or interdependent information.
+Sometimes a MARC field may have several subfields with related or interdependent information.
 AlmaMarc.pm provides an utility method get_marc_subfield that can extract another subfield for the current parsed MARC field (which is stored in the plugin's parameter {currentnode} ).

 E.g. MARC field 024 is used for identifiers of any kind (DOI, PMID, ...).
 The value of the identifier is 024_a, the kind is defined in 024_2.
 Only one hash is needed to define the conversion method.